ismasan/oat/README.md

 The full serializer signature is `item`, `context`, `adapter_class`.

 * `item` a model or presenter instance.
 It is available in your serializer's schema as `item`.
-* `context` (optional) a context object or hash that is passed to the serializer and sub-serializers as the `context` variable.
+* `context` (optional) a context hash that is passed to the serializer and sub-serializers as the `context` variable.
 Useful if you need to pass request-specific data.
 * `adapter_class` (optional) A serializer's adapter can be configured at class-level or passed here to the initializer.
 Useful if you want to switch adapters based on request data.
 More on this below.

 ### Defining Properties